Asymmetric games on networks: towards an Ising-model representation: Asymmetric games and Ising Model

 In this section we introduce the Nash equilibria as solutions of games where the players act independently from each other, applying the slope analysis as a method for calculating them.
-We explore this first for games without correlations, and thereafter we see how the system changes with the introduction of correlations, both for the Battle of the Sexes and the Pure Coordination games.
-The results are then mapped to an Ising model.
+We explore this for games with and without correlations, and show how the probabilities of the outcomes can be interpreted in terms of an Ising model.